On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Functional Localization

 \subsection{Localizer Suites}

 A \textit{localizer suite} $L$ comprises a set of sets of target stimuli $\{ S_T^{(j)} \}_{1 \le j \le n_j}$ and a set of sets of control stimuli $\{ S_C^{(k)}\}_{1 \le k \le n_k}$.
 Localizer suites with $n_j = n_k = 1$ are called \textit{simple}.
-We created four localizer suites based on extant experimental material which was successful in previous fMRI studies for singling out the ToM network in human brains.
-Prior studies were selected for variety and to cover all of the seven top-level categories of the ATOMS framework, while still sticking with empirically validated material:\footnote{ For example, belief and percepts are relevant for the LatentBelief suite, intentions and knowledge are relevant for the MoralIntent suite, desires and emotions are relevant for the GameBelief suite, and the CommunicativeIntent suite addresses non-literal communication. } The LatentBeliefs suite covers the commonly used false-belief items \cite{SaxeKanwisher2003:People-thinking}, CommunicativeIntent looks at mental state ascriptions in communication, and so might be particularly relevant for comparison to pragmatic reasoning \cite{bosco2017neural}, GameBeliefs considers ToM reasoning in the context of economic games \citep[trust \& ultimatum;][]{chang2023mentalizing}, and MoralIntent considers issues of responsibility in decision making \cite{young2007neural}.
-Localizer suites contained different numbers of target and control sets (see Table~\ref{tab:LocalizerSuites} for overview and examples).
-The two simple suites (GameBeliefs and MoralIntent) have target and control sets in which items are exactly paired.
-To mitigate data contamination and to control for irrelevant surface-level variation in the localizer materials that may affect LMs more than humans (e.g., differences in semantic content of target~vs.~control stimuli), we used GPT-5 (which is not evaluated in this study) with a 5-shot in-context prompt to generate 100 novel synthetic stimuli for each dataset in each condition (see Appendix~\ref{app:sec:prompts-synthetic-loc-prompts} for prompts used).
-All our items ended in a task question, which would require a human participant to engage in Theory of Mind reasoning in the target stimuli.
-More information about the data is given in Appendix~\ref{app:sec:localizer-suites}, with details on prompt formatting in Section~\ref{sec:app:localizer-instructions-formatting}.
+We synthetically generated four localizer suites based on extant experimental material which was successful in previous fMRI studies for singling out the ToM network in human brains.
+These prior studies were selected for variety and to cover all of the seven top-level categories of the ATOMS framework, while still sticking with empirically validated material:\footnote{ For example, belief and percepts are relevant for the LatentBelief suite, intentions and knowledge are relevant for the MoralIntent suite, desires and emotions are relevant for the GameBelief suite, and the CommunicativeIntent suite addresses non-literal communication. } The \textbf{LatentBeliefs} suite covers the commonly used false-belief items \cite{SaxeKanwisher2003:People-thinking}, \textbf{CommunicativeIntent} looks at mental state ascriptions in communication, and might be particularly relevant for comparison to pragmatic reasoning \cite{bosco2017neural}, \textbf{GameBeliefs} considers ToM reasoning in the context of economic games \citep[trust \& ultimatum;][]{chang2023mentalizing}, and \textbf{MoralIntent} considers issues of responsibility in decision making \cite{young2007neural}.
+Our localizer suites contain different numbers of target and control sets (each called condition): the two simple suites (GameBeliefs and MoralIntent) have target and control sets in which items are exactly paired, two suites (LatentBeliefs and CommunicativeIntent) have several unpaired sets (see Table~\ref{tab:LocalizerSuites} for examples).